Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-Thus, measuring pairwise or even triplet-wise correlations between all bit pairs and triplets is insufficient to provide a useful floor on the information rate, no matter what values are empirically observed.
-However, measuring the extent to which other statistical properties are obeyed can yield strong guarantees of system performance.
+Thus, measuring pairwise or even triplet-wise correlations between all bit pairs and triplets is insufficient to provide a~useful floor on the information rate, no matter what values are empirically observed.
+However, knowing the extent to which other statistical properties are obeyed can yield strong guarantees of system performance.
 In particular, exchangeability is one such constraint.
-Fig.~\ref{fig:SvN} illustrates the near linear behavior of the lower bound on information ($\tilde{S}_2^{exch}$) for distributions obeying exchangeability, in both the neural regime (cyan curve, panel (a)) and the regime relevant for our engineering example (cyan curve, panel (b)).
-We experimentally find that any exchangeable distribution has as much entropy as the maximum entropy solution, up to terms of order $\log_2(N)$ (see Appendix~\ref{sec:exch_entropy}).
+Figure~\ref{fig:SvN} illustrates the near linear behavior of the lower bound on information ($\tilde{S}_2^{exch}$) for distributions obeying exchangeability, in both the neural regime (cyan curve, panel (a)) and the regime relevant for our engineering example (cyan curve, panel (b)).
+We find experimentally that any exchangeable distribution has as much entropy as the maximum entropy solution, up to terms of order $\log_2(N)$ (see~Appendicies).

+This result has potential applications in the field of symbolic dynamics and computational mechanics, which study the consequences of viewing a~complex system through a~finite state measuring device~\cite{Hao1989, Shalizi2001}.
+If we view each of the various models presented here as a~time series of binary measurements from a~system, our results indicate that bitstreams with identical mean and pairwise statistics can have profoundly different scaling as a~function of the number of measurements ($N$), indicating radically different complexity.
+It would be interesting to explore whether the models presented here appear differently when viewed through the $\epsilon$-machine framework~\cite{Shalizi2001}.